 These factors include but are not limited to:

-- The ability for anyone on the Internet to have a direct impact on the quantity of alerts your team experiences
+The ability for anyone on the Internet to have a direct impact on the number of alerts your team experiences

 By using GreyNoise to enrich WAF alerts in Tines, teams can begin to take some of the power back.
 To do this, for each alert that comes in, look up the IP in GreyNoise to understand if and how they have classified the IP.